Cyclophosphamide IV Formulation (Cytoxan®, Neosar®, Endoxan®)

 - Wound Healing: This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
 Be sure to inform the team performing the surgical procedure that you are taking this drug.
 You should also inform your oncology team that a surgical procedure is planned.
 It is recommended that this medication be discontinued prior to any surgery.
 In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 - Veno-occlusive Liver Disease: This medication can cause blood clots in the small veins of your liver.
 This can lead to liver failure.
-If you begin to accumulate fluid in your belly or notice that your skin or the whites of your eyes are yellowing, contact your care team immediately.
+If you feel like there is fluid in your belly or notice that your skin or the whites of your eyes are yellowing, contact your care team right away.

 This medication may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 For women, effective birth control is necessary during treatment and for at least 1 year after treatment.
 For men, effective birth control is necessary during treatment and for at least 4 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed during treatment and for at least 1 week after your last dose.